Idehed/cityexplorer-frontend/README.md

 __Edit profile page__

-This is the edit page where the user can choose to change image, chnage text or add more social links.
+This is the edit page where the user can choose to change their image, change text, or add more social links.

 ![Edit profile](https://github.com/Idehed/cityexplorer-frontend/assets/146822758/72047d52-70d0-4081-b00f-bf57e0156719)